im-varun/daily-research/README.md

 Daily Research is a real-time latest research papers reader, built in Python using [Streamlit](https://streamlit.io/).
 It uses present day RSS feeds from [arXiv](https://arxiv.org/) to fetch metadata about latest research paper published in various scientific fields (Computer Science, Mathematics, Statistics, etc.).

 **Important Information**
-- Daily Research displays only those research papers that are mentioned in arXiv's RSS feeds on the present day.
-Research papers mentioned in old RSS feeds are not available in Daily Research.
-Also, RSS feeds from arXiv are unavailable on Saturdays, Sundays and on occasional holidays.
+- Daily Research displays only those research papers that are mentioned in arXiv's present day RSS feeds.
+- RSS feeds from arXiv are unavailable on Saturdays and Sundays, and on occasional holidays.
 Therefore, Daily Research will not display any search results on those days.
 - To understand the category taxonomy followed by arXiv, refer this [link](https://arxiv.org/category_taxonomy).

 # Features